-Use this option when you want to calculate the mileages for a single class within the attribute field.
-For example, within the Speed Limit field, calculating mileages where the speed limit is more than 40 miles per hour.
+Use this option when you want to calculate the mileages for a single class in the attribute field.
+For example, you can use the Speed Limit field to calculate mileages where the speed limit is more than 40 miles per hour.

 - Type the column header name in the Field name text box.

 This will be the header for the mileage column in the report.